huggingface/Google-Cloud-Containers/containers/tei/README.md

 Since TEI comes with two different containers depending on the accelerator used for the inference, being either CPU or GPU, those have different constraints when building the Docker image as described below:

-* CPU: To build TEI for CPU, we will need an instance with enough CPU RAM, but most instances should be able to successfully build the CPU image since it's not too memory-intensive.
+* **CPU**: To build TEI for CPU, we will need an instance with enough CPU RAM, but most instances should be able to successfully build the CPU image since it's not too memory-intensive.

     ```bash
     docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-embeddings-inference-cpu.1.4.0 -f containers/tei/cpu/1.4.0/Dockerfile .
     ```

-* GPU: To build TEI for GPU, we will need an instance with at least 4 NVIDIA GPUs available with at least 24 GiB of VRAM each, since TEI, similarly to TGI, needs to build and compile the kernels required for the optimized inference.
+* **GPU**: To build TEI for GPU, we will need an instance with at least 4 NVIDIA GPUs available with at least 24 GiB of VRAM each, since TEI, similarly to TGI, needs to build and compile the kernels required for the optimized inference.
 Also note that the build process may take ~15 minutes to complete, depending on the instance's specifications.

     ```bash
     docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-embeddings-inference-gpu.1.4.0 -f containers/tei/gpu/1.4.0/Dockerfile .